Receive weekly insights from the Chief Rabbi

 I look forward to engaging personally with the future groups taking part in this programme.

-Chief Rabbi Ephraim Mirvis.
+Chief Rabbi Sir Ephraim Mirvis.

 The participation fee for the programme is £300.
 Bursaries are available for those for whom this fee would be restrictive.